AlbertZhaoz/NET_ProduceTool/README.md

 albert tool cp -s SourcePath -t DestinationPath :Copy SourceDir to DestinationDir albert tool cptxt :Copy SourceDir to DestinationDir from Configs/ListCopyPath albert tool md :Automatically generates a markdown file to record the packages used by the project (config file:Configs/ProjectDir)
+albert tool rename -s SourcePath :Automatically rename file in SourcePath's dirctory and move these rename files to SourcePath
 ```

 # PackageReference